 The NPR piece notes that roughly 31 percent of Latinos in America experience this sort of discrimination.

-If you face this kind of discrimination, you do not have to simply put up with it.
+If you face housing discrimination, you do not have to simply put up with it.
 You may have grounds for legal action, and you certainly have an opportunity to stand up for your rights and for the rights of others who face similar poor treatment.

-How do you fight rental discrimination?
+How do you fight rental discrimination in California?

 Part of the difficulty with this type of street-level discrimination is that the person committing it may or may not even realize the source of one’d own prejudices.
 On the receiving end, this kind of behavior may seem mean-hearted and intentional, while on the other side it may not even seem like intentional action.

-When you choose to take this type of discrimination seriously, you advance the rights of yourself as well as countless others, and you send a strong message to rental managers and other public-facing individuals that such behavior is not only unacceptable, it may prove costly to the party who discriminates.
+When you choose to take this type of California housing discrimination seriously, you advance the rights of yourself as well as countless others.
+You send a strong message to rental managers and other public-facing individuals that such behavior is not only unacceptable, it may prove costly to the party who discriminates.

-If you do experience such discrimination, you may need to get creative in order to document it.
+If you do experience such rental discrimination, you may need to get creative in order to document it.
 In the case of the couple mentioned in the NPR piece, the wife called many of the same rental companies using her “white-sounding” name and had no problem getting the information she needed.